wustl-data/wustl-data.github.io/docs/project/specs.md

 :::tip

-Knowledge of a problem domain and motivation to study it will be one of the most helpful tools in your wrangling utility belt.
+Knowledge of a problem domain and motivation to study it will be two of the most helpful tools in your data wrangling utility belt.

 :::